 “The latest news of the world is haunted by the politics of fear.
 But this won’t motivate to any good end, because humans thrive only when we believe in ourselves.
-Clearly the environmentalist sales pitch has this same problem, and I propose that it’s our knowing what it means to be human in the Natural world, not our fear for the loss of ecosystem services, that will save the ‘mother tree’.” — from Darwin, Dogen, and the Extremophile Choice
+Clearly the current environmentalist narrative has this same problem, and I propose that it’s our knowing what it means to be human in the Natural world, not our fear for the loss of ecosystem services, that will save the ‘mother tree’.” — from Darwin, Dogen, and the Extremophile Choice

 What I am calling “The Extremophile Choice” is a philosophy of Humans and Nature that goes a step beyond the school of thought known as ‘environmentalism’.
 Insofar as environmentalism assumes human beings are part of the ecological totality of co-adapted species, it locks us into a false understanding of our relationship to the Natural world.
 This one-philosophical-step-beyond-environmentalism follows logically from a somewhat technical evo-ecological hypothesis which, simply stated, says the evolutionary dynamics of technological systems and of ecological systems are two essentially immiscible creative forces.

 If we accept this reasoning, we find ourselves with a very clear view of two possible futures.
 Future one: as long as we fail to understand that fast evolving (and politically capricious) technological intelligence has no place in an authentic ecosystem, that it’s role must be to lessen our reliance on resources that were adapted to efficiently serve only slow evolving evo-ecological intelligence, then overall species and genetic diversity will continue to erode — as will the moral authority of Human-kind.

 In sober ecological terms, recognizing that the harmony of genetically co-evolved body forms is a prerequisite for stable ecosystems, we can’t claim that our harvesting and displacement of wild systems is ultimately “sustainable”, and that technology makes us the King of Opportunists.
 If augmenting our bodies makes us anything ‘ecological’ at all, it makes us Adaptive Extremophiles.